 The Bell Edwards Geographic Data Institute (BEGIN) is a network of data researchers in the School of Geography and Sustainable Development (SGSD) at the University of St Andrews.
-The institute brings together academic staff, postdoctoral researchers and PhD students who work with geographic data and are interested in developing new methods and modelling approaches for geographic problems.
-The network also provides a platform to promote collaboration, teaching and outreach.
+The institute brings together academic staff, postdoctoral researchers, and PhD students who work with geographic data and are interested in developing new methods and modeling approaches for geographic problems.
+The network also provides a platform to promote collaboration, teaching, and outreach.

 The unprecedented recent developments in geographic data capture technologies, such as tracking and remote sensing, have become ubiquitous and require specific new methodological approaches.
-The BEGIN institute was set up in 2018 to address this challenge.
-It brings together SGSD researchers who work in a number of diverse disciplines, including geographic information science (GIS), remote sensing, glaciology and palaeoecology.
-The aim is to identify similarities and forge connections between these disciplines to support the strategic goal of the SGSD, which is to integrate the study of the Earth systems with its landscapes, peoples, places and environments.
+The BEGIN Institute was set up in 2018 to address this challenge.
+It brings together SGSD researchers who work in a number of diverse disciplines, including geographic information science (GIS), remote sensing, glaciology, and palaeoecology.
+The aim is to identify similarities and forge connections between these disciplines to support the strategic goal of the SGSD, which is to integrate the study of the Earth’s systems with its landscapes, peoples, places, and environments.

 BEGIN is a member of the Association of Geographic Information Laboratories in Europe (AGILE).